 So, try this instead: Next time you find yourself in line, be it the grocery store, DMV, wherever, allow your attention to be there, in the line.
 Notice others, without judgement, who wait WITH you.
-Notice the cart, basket, items in your arms you have selected, trying not to wonder if they were the right or wrong choice or if you are missing anything.
+Notice the cart, basket, items in your arms, that you have selected, trying not to wonder if they were the right or wrong choice or if you are missing anything.
 Allow yourself to be in tune with your body.
 Are there sensations in your feet or back?
 Just sense them, try not to label them as good or bad, just let them be sensations occurring as communication of your body to your mind.
 As the line moves, feel the joy of knowing that you are a few steps closer to your goal of completing this task of being in this place.
 Before you know it, you WILL be done and have possibly experienced no stress or anxiety of the situation.

 We can do this practice in traffic as well.
-Because it is done in the present moment, Mindfulness can be done with your eyes open or closed and anywhere you happen to be.
+Because it is done in the present moment, Mindfulness can be done with your eyes open or closed and anywhere you happen to be!

 Metta Meditation: In a language close to Sanskrit, Metta means positive energy and kindness towards others.
 Loving-Kindness Meditation, as it is often called, is a great way to have appreciation, patience and even forgiveness of others and the world around us, including ourselves.
 When we can do this, we worry less about what (and who) we cannot control and in turn become less stressed.
 Meta Meditation can be done in a short time and pretty much anywhere.
 Just write out the 3 phrases associated with it and say them to yourself.

-Click Here to Try Metta Meditation.
+Click Here for more details and to Try Metta Meditation.